 The following requirements for managing grants from Oregon Sea Grant (OSG) have been established by federal statute, the National Oceanic and Atmospheric Administration (NOAA), or by Oregon State University (OSU), which houses OSG.
-In addition to these requirements, your own university or college has established rules and regulations governing grant administration that also should be followed.
+In addition to these requirements, you are also expected to follow your own university/college's established rules and regulations governing grant administration.

 This guidance is broken into two major sections:

 The lead Principal Investigator (PI) is required to track the project budget.
 If expenditures create a negative balance in a budget category, please discuss it immediately with Oregon Sea Grant Research and Scholars Program Leader Sarah Kolesar (541-737-8695).

 There are restrictions on how these grant funds can be used.
 If you have questions about what are allowable costs, please contact us, check the OSU Office for Sponsored Research and Award Administration (OSRAA) website, or contact the Contracts Office of your institution.
 Investigators and their institutions are reminded that expending federal or non-federal (cost-share) funds, or providing in-kind goods and services for the purposes of providing any expenses for any federal employee is expressly prohibited.

 Travel expenses under this grant shall follow your institution’s or agency’s approved travel policies.
 In all cases, expenses shall not exceed, and are capped at, the federal per diem rates.
 Per diem rates for Oregon State University are published at http://oregonstate.edu/dept/fa/businessaffairs/travel/tres/per_diem_us.